googleapis/cloud-trace-nodejs/README.md

   1. [Create a new JSON service account key][service-account].
   2. Copy the key somewhere your application can access it.
 Be sure not to expose the key publicly.
   3. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the full path to the key.
-The debug agent will automatically look for this environment variable.
+The trace agent will automatically look for this environment variable.

 If you are running your application on a development machine or test environment where you are using the [`gcloud` command line tools][gcloud-sdk], and are logged using `gcloud beta auth application-default login`, you already have sufficient credentials, and a service account key is not required.

 Alternatively, you may set the `keyFilename` or `credentials` configuration field to the full path or contents to the key file, respectively.
-Setting either of these fields will override both of the above options.
+Setting either of these fields will override either setting `GOOGLE_APPLICATION_CREDENTIALS` or logging in using `gcloud`.
 (See the [default configuration](config.js) for more details.)

 ## Viewing your traces